DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc K - The Stolen Gem.md

 Strahd promises that each player who enters the Wall and returns safely will receive an additional gift: a shard of the power of the Whispering Wall itself.
 (He won't say more than that.)
 He wonders aloud, however, whether they will have the strength of will to do so.
 "Lesser men often lose themselves to its illusions," he says, a taunting glint in his eye.
 "They trade life for dreams, and receive neither.
 They are lost to the mist, doomed to remain there for eternity."

-If any or all players decline Strahd’s challenge, he frowns, shakes his head, and notes his disappointment in them.Otherwise, a player who enters the Whispering Wall finds themselves within a new location, indistinguishable from reality.
+If any or all players decline Strahd’s challenge, he frowns, shakes his head, and notes his disappointment in them.
+Otherwise, a player who enters the Whispering Wall finds themselves within a new location, indistinguishable from reality.
 The location is a reflection of that player character's deepest desire, sculpted to be as real and alluring as possible.
 The location is populated by any inhabitants necessary for that character's desire.
 Both the location and any inhabitants are illusory, but appear solid and real to those who enter.

 After a period of time — which may be subjective minutes, hours, or even years after they entered — the player receives a "hook": an invitation, subtle or direct, for that player to remain.
 A location's hook might be, among other things, the tolling of a familiar church bell, a child asking the player to play with them, or a loved one pleading the player to stay.